spiral/docs/installation.md

 > You can run command(s) with increaced verbosity `-vv` to get more details.

+## Directory Access
+Please make sure that `runtime` directory located in a root of your project is writable for your web worker (usually `www-data` group).

 ## Environment settings
 Default spiral application and framework core utilize [dotenv package](https://github.com/vlucas/phpdotenv) which provides you ability to keep your environment settings in `.env` file, thought you can replace default implementation to avoid un-nesessary filesystem requests, follow [this link](/application/environment.md) for more instructions.